15 May Can a Robot Really Audit my GDPR Compliance?

-In Europe, for instance, the General Data Protection Regulation (also simply known as “GDPR”) was instituted as an effort to standardized data protection for all individuals residing within the countries of the European Union.
-The GDPR also relates to the circulation of information and personal data outside the European Union.
+In Europe, for instance, the General Data Protection Regulation (also simply known as “GDPR”) was instituted as an effort to standardized data protection for all individuals residing within the European Union.
+The GDPR also relates to the circulation of information and personal data outside of Europe.

 The purpose of the GDPR is, ultimately, to simplify international regulations and achieve a “common ground” that will allow for unified safety procedures in relation to personal information.

-In layman terms, the GDPR allows personal data protection to be processed the same way across different EU countries and outside the EU, in order to offer the same standards of privacy protection enforcement.
+In layman’s terms, the GDPR allows personal data protection to be processed the same way across different European countries and outside the EU in order to offer the same standards for privacy protection.

 The idea of unifying data safety standards is often referred to as “harmonization,” meaning that the GDPR aims to create uniform regulations across the European Union, making for a more efficient and predictable environment through the 28 countries that are currently members of the EU.

-The GDPR is the “new kid on the block” in terms of regulation, as it will be finally enforced from May 25th, 2018.
+The GDPR is the new kid on the block in terms of regulation, as it will finally begin being enforced on May 25th, 2018.
 The new rules will effectively replace data protection policies that have been in effect since the early 90s.
 As you might guess, the old directives might not be the best solution to cater to the incredibly large data traffic of the contemporary world.
 The GDPR is indeed a much-needed update on a code that’s now over twenty years old.

 Having said that, organizations are still going to be required to be prepared by the time the new regulations come into effect.
 The time to get started is now.
-Read on to learn more about what you can do to get ready and how new technologies can help you save time while implementing the effectiveness of your data analysis and achieve GDPR compliance according to the latest requirements.
+Read on to learn more about what you can do to get ready and how new technologies can help you save time, increase the effectiveness of your data analysis, and achieve GDPR compliance according to the latest requirements.

-Even before the advent of the GDPR, keeping track of sensitive data has often been a huge priority for businesses.
-Misuse or mismanagement of personal information can lead to many unpleasant consequences, including costly lawsuits, penalties and other issues that might disrupt the productivity or the reputation of an organization.
-For this reason, many companies go to great lengths to secure fast, efficient and reliable data management solutions to comply with the highest data safety standards possible.
+Even before the advent of the GDPR, keeping track of sensitive data was often a huge priority for businesses.
+Misuse or mismanagement of personal information can lead to many unpleasant consequences, including costly lawsuits, penalties, and other issues that might disrupt the productivity or the reputation of an organization.
+For this reason, many companies go to great lengths to secure fast, efficient, and reliable data management solutions to comply with the highest data safety standards possible.

 At this time, many companies all around the world are assessing their situation and making sure they can drive GDPR compliance.

-The General Data Protection Regulation is, in fact, applicable in each EU country, with the purpose to unify data protection standards.
-There are many companies out there who already hold excellent privacy standards that are attuned to the new guidelines, but not everyone is already prepared.
+The General Data Protection Regulation is, in fact, applicable in each european country, with the purpose to unify data protection standards.
+There are many companies who already hold excellent privacy standards that are attuned to the new guidelines, but not everyone is already prepared.

 As with most changes and new policies, the GDPR could present some challenges to companies, as they will need to embrace these new standards.

-The new regulations affect some of the most important aspects of the workflow of many businesses, especially managing sensitive personal data.
+The new regulations affect some of the most important aspects of many businesses’ workflow, especially managing sensitive personal data.

 Sensitive information, such as personal data, is found in documents very often, both in digital and paper form.
 For this reason, companies are required to analyze their available data in minute detail.

-Think of a huge corporation with decades of customer information stored in their database, or a governmental historical archive, just to give you a couple of examples.
-In both cases, we are essentially talking about significant amounts of data, requiring complicated, labor-intensive efforts to be properly accounted for.
+Think of a huge corporation with decades of customer information stored in their database or a governmental historical archive, just to give you a couple of examples.
+In both cases, we are talking about significant amounts of data, requiring complicated, labor-intensive efforts to be properly accounted for.

 The new GDPR guidelines require all sensitive data to be properly tracked and protected.
 As you might guess, this might require a lot of work and human resources.

-In some cases, tracking and identify all relevant information manually might simply not be an option, and even when more sophisticated archiving tools are available, the workflow might simply be enormous and time-consuming.
+In some cases, tracking and identifying all of the relevant information manually might simply not be an option, and even when more sophisticated archiving tools are available, the workflow might simply be enormous and time-consuming.